-Our Summer exhibition - From Flanders Fields to Flying Bombs - runs, as usual, from May until the end of September.
+Our Summer exhibition - From Flanders Fields to Flying Bombs - runs from May until the end of September.
 Our regular lecture programme in Burntisland continues.
 A series of lectures takes place during the Orkney International Science Festival in September.

 Successful lecture programme continues.
 "From Flags to Flanders Fields" runs May – September.
 Outreach events across Fife and in Orkney throughout the year.
 Visits to schools take us over 700 miles.
 Visits from Scouts, Brownies and schools.